 Though the cost of health care is important, it shouldn't be your only consideration.
 You should consider many factors when choosing a hospital.
 Among the most important factors are quality of care and patient safety.

 MU Health Care focuses on creating a health care environment known for excellent, safe and effective patient-and-family-centered care.
 We follow rigorous quality, patient safety and service practices throughout all our hospitals and clinics and have received several awards and honors for this, including the 2014 University HealthSystem Consortium Quality Leadership Award.

 Our commitment to price transparency and information

-Please know that it is our policy to provide you with information upon your request about hospital standard charges for services obtained across hospitals and clinics.
+Please know that it is our policy to provide you with information upon your request about hospital standard charges for services obtained across MU Health Care hospitals and clinics.
 This complies with Affordable Care Act Section 2718c of the Public Health Service Act.

 - If you are uninsured.
 If you do not have health insurance or coverage, MU Health Care can provide you with a pre-service price estimate for a standard procedure without complications.
 If there are complications or other unforeseen circumstances, the price may increase.
-All price estimates posted on this webpage include the hospital’s self-pay discount.
+Cost of common outpatient procedures and tests for persons with no insurance are posted on this webpage and include the hospital’s self-pay discount.
+View cost estimates.

 - Cost is linked to your insurance coverage

 - Get the specifics

 - What You Need To Know About Insurance Codes